Operation Market Garden: Eindhoven–Veghel

-To their south, units of the 101st sent to take Best the day before, were forced to yield to German counter-attacks during the morning.
-British tanks arriving during the day helped push back the Germans by late afternoon.
-Later a small force of Panther tanks arrived at Son and started firing on the Bailey bridge.
-These too were beaten back by anti-tank guns that had recently landed and the bridge was secured.
+To the south, the battle at Best continued to rage and sucked in the 101st's reserves.
+Cromwells of the 15th/19th Hussars arrived in the Eindhoven area at 10:00 and split up to provide tank support where needed.
+A squadron of Cromwells and two battalions of the 327th Glider Infantry Regiment reinforced the 502nd Parachute Infantry Regiment and defeated the Germans defending the Best bridge site and the Zonsche Forest, taking 1100-1400 prisoners and counting 300–600 German dead.
+To the southeast of Son, six Cromwells of the 15th/19th Hussars assisted the 506th Parachute Infantry Regiment against Panthers of the 107th Panzer Brigade.
+Six Panthers of a second group advanced towards the Son Bailey bridge from the east along the narrow canal towpath.
+They took the Americans by surprise and destroyed an ammunition truck crossing the bridge.
+The attack was beaten back by bazooka fire and a 57mm anti-tank gun from the recently-landed Battery B, 81st Anti-Tank Battalion and the bridge was saved.
+The 44th Royal Tank Regiment moved forward from its assembly area this day and would arrive to assist the 101st the next morning.

 On the night of 19/20 September, 78 German bombers took off to attack Eindhoven.
 The Allies had no anti-aircraft guns in the city, allowing the Germans to drop "a clear golden cluster of parachute flares" and bomb Eindhoven without loss.
 The city centre was shattered and the water pressure failed; over 200 houses were "gutted" and 9,000 buildings were damaged, with over 1,000 civilian casualties, including 227 dead.
-An ammunition convoy and trucks carrying gasoline were also hit.
-General Matthew Ridgway, in Eindhoven during the attack, wrote: "Great fires were burning everywhere, ammo trucks were exploding, gasoline trucks were on fire, and debris from wrecked houses clogged the streets."
+General Matthew Ridgway, in Eindhoven during the attack, wrote "Great fires were burning everywhere, ammo trucks were exploding, gasoline trucks were on fire, and debris from wrecked houses clogged the streets".
 Elements of the 101st, based in and around the city, witnessed the attack and escaped loss.
 The 506th Parachute Infantry Regiment rushed into the burning city and rescued civilians during the night.
 According to Rick Atkinson, this was "the only large, long-range air strike by German bombers during the fall of 1944".